Islam by country

 In 2020, there were 53 Muslim-majority countries.
-Islam is the majority religion in several subregions: Central Asia, Western Asia, Maritime Southeast Asia, North Africa, West Africa, the Sahel, and the Middle East.
+Islam is the majority religion in several subregions: Central Asia, West Asia, Southeast Asia, North Africa, West Africa, the Sahel, and the Middle East.

-The diverse Asia-Pacific region contains the highest number of Muslims in the world, surpassing the combined Middle East and North Africa _{(short: Mena)}.
+The diverse Asia-Pacific region contains the highest number of Muslims in the world, surpassing the combined Middle East and North Africa (MENA).
 Around 62% of the world's Muslims live in the Asia-Pacific region (from Turkey to Indonesia), with over one billion adherents.
-Asia hosts the world's top 4 largest domestic populations, starting with Indonesia at 12.7% of the world, followed by Pakistan—11.1%, then India—10.9%, and Bangladesh—9.2%.
+Asia hosts the world's four largest domestic populations, starting with Indonesia at 12.7% of the world, followed by Pakistan (11.1%), then India (10.9%), and Bangladesh (9.2%).

-Africa has the 5th and 6th largest populations in Nigeria—5.3% and Egypt—4.9%.
+Africa has the 5th and 6th largest populations in Nigeria (5.3%) and Egypt (4.9%).
 The Middle East hosts 7th and 8th with both Iran and Turkey holding an estimated 4.6%.
 Only about 20% of Muslims live in the Arab world.